Nannygai House: A Coastal Family Retreat at Mulumba

 Photo Credits: Christopher Frederick Jones

-‘Nannygai’ is a special family retreat located at Mulumba [Point Lookout] on Minjerribah [North Stradbroke Island] on the doorstep of Brisbane, Queensland.
-It’s a physical and ideological haven that accommodates gathering family and friends, celebrating food, enjoying the beach lifestyle and creating lasting memories set within a spectacular coastal landscape.
+‘Nannygai’ is a unique family retreat situated at Mulumba [Point Lookout] on Minjerribah [North Stradbroke Island], near Brisbane, Queensland.
+This home serves as both a physical and ideological haven.
+It is designed for gathering family and friends, celebrating food, enjoying the beach lifestyle, and creating lasting memories amidst a stunning coastal landscape.

 Nannygai House / Paul Butterworth Architect